radiantearth/stac-api-spec/item-search/README.md

 }
 ```

+Implementations that support POST should add a second link that is exactly the same, but has a `method` of `POST`.

 ## Query Parameters and Fields

 The following list of parameters is used to narrow search queries.
 They can all be represented as query string parameters